 Paul Cunningham is from Pittsburgh, Pennsylvania.
-His chapbook Goal/Tender Meat/Tender (2015) is available from Horse Less Press.
-He is the translator of two chapbooks by Swedish author, playwright, and video artist, Sara Tuss Efrik: Automanias: Selected Poems (Goodmorning Menagerie, 2016) and The Night's Belly (Toad Press, 2016).
-Excerpts from his translation of Helena Österlund's full-length collection Words and Colors have most recently appeared in Exchanges, EuropeNow, Interim, Asymptote, and Sink Review.
-OOMPH!
-Press will publish a bilingual edition of Words in 2019.
+He has authored three chapbooks: Metro-Goldwyn-Mayer (Pangur Ban Party, 2010), Goal/Tender Meat/Tender (horse less press, 2015), and The Inmost (forthcoming 2020).
+From the Swedish, he is the translator of Helena Österlund's Words (OOMPH!
+Press, 2019).
+He has also translated two chapbooks by Swedish author, playwright, and video artist, Sara Tuss Efrik: Automanias: Selected Poems (Goodmorning Menagerie, 2016) and The Night's Belly (Toad Press, 2016).
+His translations have most recently appeared in Exchanges, EuropeNow, Interim, Asymptote, and Sink Review.

 He founded Radioactive Moat Press in 2009 and the online journal Deluge in 2012.
 With Jake Syersak, he currently co-edits a micro-press called Radioactive Cloud (a collaborative effort between Cloud Rodeo and Radioactive Moat Press).
 He served as co-editor of Slippery Rock University's sixth issue of SLAB, which was awarded the AWP National Director's Prize for Undergraduate Literary Magazines in the Category of Content.
 He formerly worked as an editorial assistant for Action Books and as a co-editor for Action, Yes.
 He has also served as a judge for The Scholastic Art & Writing Awards, a recognition program for creative teens in grades 7-12.